 The canonical source of Licensing information is this document.
-The content is reused on the Licensing wiki.
-Each [repository component] is listed there, with the rules that apply.
+Each repository is listed here, with the rules that apply.

 Each component contains several source packages, and each source package can generate multiple binary packages.
 For example, in a client server project, it's possible for a source package to generate two binary packages: one for the server side of a project, and one for the client side.
 Each binary package can have a different license.

 For current apertis releases, the following components exist: